-The OECD Guidelines for Multinational Enterprises on Responsible Business Conduct (henceforth referred to as "OECD Guidelines") are recommendations addressed by governments to multinational enterprises operating in or from adhering countries.
+The OECD Guidelines for Multinational Enterprises (henceforth referred to as "OECD Guidelines") are recommendations addressed by governments to multinational enterprises operating in or from adhering countries.
 They provide voluntary principles and standards for responsible business conduct (in areas such as employment and industrial relations, human rights, environment, information disclosure, combating bribery, consumer interests, science and technology, competition, and taxation) in a global context consistent with applicable laws and internationally recognized standards.